ModuloM/recipes-to-list/README.md

 **An awesome recipes :fork_and_knife: shopping app!**
 :sushi: = :rice: +  :fish: => :page_with_curl: :purse:
-> A PWA that provide delicious recipes that you can shop ingredients as a tap away!
+> A PWA that provide delicious recipes that you can shop ingredients from with a simple tap!

 ## Prerequisites

-- NodeJS (see [package.json](./package.json) file for version)
+- NodeJS, Npm, Yarn (see [package.json](./package.json) file for versions)
-- Yarn (idem)

 ## Install

 Run `yarn`.

+## Start

+Run `yarn start`.

 ## Build